Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Data and Evaluation

 \subsection{Evaluation metrics}

 Evaluating GAN models is a notoriously challenging task.
-Advantages and pitfalls of commonly used evaluation metrics for GANs are discussed in \citep{borji2021pros}.
-In this work, we first individually assess the representativeness of the synthetic continuous-valued and discrete-valued timeseries.
-This includes measuring the distance between underlying data distributions (such as \textit{Maximum mean discrepancy} and \textit{Dimension-wise probability}), comparing the indistinguishability of the synthetic data to the true data (i.e., \textit{Discriminative score}).
-Secondly, we assess our model by using a set of qualitative metrics (such as \textit{Embedding visualisation}, \textit{Patient trajectory plot} and \textit{Pearson pairwise correlations}) for evaluating to which extent our model can reconstruct the interdependency between two types of data.
-Thirdly, we introduce data augmentation by incorporating synthetized EHR timeseries under various settings, and quantitatively assess the improvement provided by EHR-M-GAN in the \textit{Downstream tasks} for medical intervention prediction in the ICU.
+Advantages and pitfalls of commonly used evaluation metrics for GANs are discussed in \cite{borji2021pros}.
+In this work, a systematic evaluation framework is adopted to assess the quality of synthetic patient EHRs with respect to its \textit{fidelity}, \textit{correlation}, \textit{utility}, and \textit{privacy} (see Table \ref{tb:evalsummary}).
+We first individually assess the representativeness of the synthetic continuous-valued and discrete-valued timeseries.
+This includes measuring the distance between underlying data distributions (such as \textit{Maximum mean discrepancy} and \textit{Dimension-wise probability}), comparing the feature-level statistics between the real and synthetic data (\textit{Patient trajectories}), and assessing the indistinguishability of the synthetic data to the true data (i.e., \textit{Discriminative score}).
+Secondly, we evaluate to which extent our model can reconstruct the interdependency between different features (\textit{Pearson pairwise correlations}), and the temporal dynamics in the patient trajectories (\textit{Autocorrelation function}), by using a set of qualitative and quantitative metrics.
+Thirdly, we introduce data augmentation by incorporating synthesized EHR timeseries under various settings, and quantitatively assess the improvement provided by EHR-M-GAN in the \textit{Downstream tasks} for medical intervention prediction in the ICU (i.e., the utility of the synthetic data).
 Lastly, we measure the attribute of patient privacy-preserving of EHR-M-GAN under \textit{Membership inference attack}.
-We also evaluate the performance of the same downstream tasks under \textit{Differential privacy} guarantees.
+We also evaluate the performance of the same downstream tasks under \textit{Differential privacy} guarantees (See Fig. \ref{fig_key}c and Table \ref{tb:evalsummary} for the evaluation pipeline).